wo3kie/cxxDojo/README.md

   assert((accU << 4) == false);
   Assert(accU.value() == 6);
 ```

+### thread_worker.cpp
+Implement a simple thread worker that can execute tasks in a separate thread.
+The worker should support pushing tasks to a queue and stopping the worker thread gracefully.
+Consider using a single-producer single-consumer (SPSC) queue for task management to ensure thread safety and efficient communication between the producer and consumer threads.

 ### timer.cpp
 Implement a function to measure an execution time of a some piece of code.